commondataio/awesome-opendata-software/README.md

 * [NYU Data catalog](https://github.com/nyuhsl/data-catalog) - The NYU Data Catalog facilitates researchers’ access to large datasets available either publicly or through institutional or individual licensing.
 It also includes descriptions of internally-generated research datasets from NYU researchers.
 * [Samvera](https://samvera.org) - another digital documents open source repository software, actively used by libraries around the world
 * [THREDDS Data Server](https://docs.unidata.ucar.edu/tds/4.6/adminguide/index.html) - The THREDDS Data Server (TDS) is a web server that provides metadata and data access for scientific datasets, using OPeNDAP, OGC WMS and WCS, HTTP, and other remote data access protocols.
+* [Vufind]( https://vufind.org) - VuFind® is a discovery system designed and developed for libraries by libraries.
+It is also flexible enough to build search interfaces for all kinds of content beyond the library environment.
 * [Weco](https://github.com/RCOSDP/weko) - Weko3 is a repository software based on invenio3.

 #### Commercial